raspiblitz/raspiblitz/README.md

 At the moment it is very Linux-focused.
 The same applies to multi-signature setups.

-The goal of the Specter Desktop wallet is to make a convenient and user-friendly GUI around Bitcoin Core, focusing on multi-signature setups with air-gapped hardware wallets like Trezor, Ledger, COLDCARD or the Specter-DIY.
+The goal of the Specter Desktop wallet is to make a sub and user-friendly GUI around Bitcoin Core, focusing on multi-signature setups with air-gapped hardware wallets like Trezor, Ledger, COLDCARD or the Specter-DIY.

 ![SPECTER](pictures/specter.jpg)